Field Notes · NO. 001 · time blindness

 Move 04 is the one I eventually couldn't buy, so I built it.
 My app SuperNudge tints the edge of the Mac screen so a focus block visibly ages from teal to amber — time in your peripheral vision, no clock, no countdown anxiety.
 It's a free beta, and it exists because of exactly the mornings this post is about.
 If you'd rather go analog: a Time Timer on the desk does the same job for the price of one anxious afternoon.

-§5What changed
+What changed

-I still have a brain with two time zones.
+Waiting mode never fully left: I still have a brain with two time zones.
 The 2 PM call still exists — there is always a 2 PM call.
 But the morning stopped belonging to it.
 The free block has a name, the crash is pre-paid, the menu removes the choosing, and the wall glows so I don't have to poll the clock like a nervous parent.

 Some mornings I still orbit.
 The system doesn't shame me for it — a system that only works on good days isn't a system, it's a fair-weather friend.
 But most mornings, the four hours in front of the meeting are mine again.
 Multiply that by every working day of a decade, and you understand why I now write these field notes.